richardanaya/staticflux/README.md

 # The Basics

+**What is an Observable?**

+An observable is an object that can handle the publication and notification of messages to listeners.
+The implementation of the Observer pattern.

 **What is a Store?**

 A Store is an observable that holds a singular state that has its updates streamed to listeners within an application.
 (Examples: a list of records on the screen, a map of friends and their status, etc.)